 The programme leads to a Master of Arts (120 credits) with Conservation as the main field of study.
 It is also possible to graduate after one academic year with a Master of Arts (60 credits).

-The programme starts with two compulsory courses in conservation during the first semester.
+The programme starts with two mandatory courses in Conservation during the first semester.
 The first course gives an advanced introduction to the relationship between cultural heritage and sustainable development.
-The second course focuses on conservation as an academic discipline, introducing different theories and methodologies and developing your writing skills.
+The second course focuses on Conservation as an academic discipline, introducing different theories and methodologies and developing the students' writing skills.